ansible-community/ara/doc/source/api-configuration.rst

 The URL path under which ARA should get deployed.

 By default this is empty, meaning that ARA will listen directly on ``/``.
-This setting can be used in conjuntion with a reverse proxy to deploy ARA on sub paths without having the reverse proxy to rewrite all URLs in the generated HTML.
+This setting can be used in conjunction with a reverse proxy to deploy ARA on sub paths without having the reverse proxy to rewrite all URLs in the generated HTML.